j2pb/divelement/README.md

 # divelement

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a web application project that shows git commit history of itself

 ## Available Scripts